whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-29-Oui-Please-Subscription-Box-1.4-July-2015-Review-Coupon.md

 <DD>Value $40</DD>
 </DL>

 <p>This item was released as a spoiler earlier and I love that I got it!
-Although I'm typically an XS, the size I got was in Small based on my profile (that's the smallest size they have).
-But the fit is still great, not baggy at all.
+Although I'm typically an XS, the size I got was a Small because that's the smallest size they have.
+But I think the size actually runs small so the fit is still great, not baggy at all.
 I can't wait to wear this soon!</p>
 <br>

 <p><center><img src='/images/OuiPlease14Lulu.jpg'></center></p>